CoreGDX/cardano-alpine-base/README.md

 #### Using Base Image

-Pre-built Alpine Images are hosted in [Docker Hub](https://hub.docker.com/r/coregdx/jormungandr) and can be used as a base for more advanced functionality.
+Prebuilt Alpine Images are hosted in [Docker Hub](https://hub.docker.com/r/coregdx/jormungandr) and can be used as a base for more advanced functionality.
 Grab the latest version and use the following in your Dockerfile.

 `FROM coregdx/jormungandr:release-0.2.3-rc0`